AAFC-Bioinfo-AAC/quick-start-guide/Guides/GPSC_guide.md

 Additional information on using sbatch and squeue is available on the [SSC site](https://portal.science.gc.ca/confluence/display/SCIDOCS/Quick+Start+to+Using+Linux+Clusters+With+SLURM).

+### Array jobs
+Job arrays allow the user to submit a collection of similar jobs at the same time, allowing them to be run more quickly.
+They are submitted similarly to batch jobs, so all the jobs must have the same submission options.
+When using the `sbatch` command to submit a job, the `--array=0-[number_of_jobs]` option should be added to indicate an array of jobs will be submitted instead of a single batch job.

+You should also indicate the output and error file names using the `--output=[name]_%A_%a.out` and `--error=[name]_%A_%a.err`.
+In these commands:
+- `%A` corresponds to the array's job ID.
+- `%a` corresponds to the job's array index value.

+More indepth information can be found [here](https://slurm.schedmd.com/job_array.html).

 ## FAQs
 ### How do I check my group membership?